 Music: He plays guitar, mandolin, ukelele, accordion, and percussion in theatrical productions, and with the band Panic Pete & the Roughbeats (specialising in early rock-& roll).

 Art: He portrayed the mad Edwardian "fairy hunter" Quentin Cottington in photographs for the comedic art book The Pressed Fairy Journal of Maddy Cottington by Brian & Wendy Froud (Abrams Publishers, 2016), as well as in the book trailer video.

-Howard was born in Gloucestershire, raised in Oxfordshire, attended Exeter University in Devon, and was based in London for many years while he toured around the world with Ophaboom.
-He returned to Devon in 2004, where he now lives in a small village at the edge of Dartmoor with his wife, writer/artist Terri Windling, and his young dog Tilly.
-His daughter, Victoria Windling-Gayton, is currently an apprentice chef in one of London's top kitchens.
+Background: Howard was born in Gloucestershire, raised in Oxfordshire, educated at Abington School and the University of Exeter, Devon.
+He was then based in London for many years while he toured the world with Ophaboom, alternated with stints at the Little Angel Puppet Theatre.
+He returned to the south-west in 2004, where now lives in at the edge of Dartmoor with his wife, writer & folklorist Terri Windling.

 At the University of Exeter, Howard studied English & Drama as an undergraduate, the History of Western Esotericism as a graduate student (with a focus on the esoteric history of Commedia) and is working on a Practice Research PhD on esotericism in the art Fooling.
 As part of his research, he has undertaken a year-long training programme with the Nomadic Academy of Fools, led by Jonathan Kay.
 Howard has also studied physical theatre at the Desmond Jones School in London; and researched the ritual uses of masks and sacred clowning among Native American communities in Arizona with the aid of an Arts Council England grant.